Electrical Engineering

 Electrical Engineering Electives

-An electrical engineering elective may be any course with an EE prefix, except EE-212.
+An electrical engineering elective may be any course with an EE prefix.
 At least 4 credits of electrical engineering electives must be at the 400 level.

 Electrical or Computer Engineering Electives